-Would I have preferred it had Connery done On Her Majesty's Secret Service?
+Would I have preferred Connery in On Her Majesty's Secret Service?
 An interested Connery would have been better than Lazenby.
 But Lazenby was better than a bored Connery.

 I can't fault Connery in Dr No, From Russia with Love, Goldfinger, or Thunderball.
-Yet in You Only Live Twice, it's clear from his lacklustre performance that he had grown very tired of Bond.
+Yet in You Only Live Twice, it's clear from his lacklustre performance he'd grown very tired of Bond.
 Zero f*cks given.
 Luckily, Connery's interest picked up again for his return in Diamonds Are Forever and, dare I say it: Never Say Never Again.

 George Lazenby wasn't an actor in any shape or form, yet he was asked to step into the shoes of one of the biggest film stars in the world.
-It's a crazy decision when you think about it: the equivalent of David Gandy replacing Daniel Craig.
+It's a crazy decision: the equivalent of David Gandy replacing Daniel Craig.

-Legend has it that Lazenby broke the nose of a stuntman during his audition while they were testing him in a fight scene, and this was the deciding factor in him getting the role.
+Legend has it Lazenby broke the nose of a stuntman during his audition while they were testing him in a fight scene, and this was the deciding factor in him getting the role.
 "We're going with you", Harry Saltzman is reported to have said while leaning over the stuntman sprawled across the floor with a bloodied nose.
 From watching Majesty's, it's easy to see how the physical aspects of his audition got him the gig.
 He looks fantastic in the fight scenes and moves like a true pro.
 Out of all the Bonds, I cite Lazenby as the one with whom I'd least like to get in a punch-up.

 There are only a handful of moments where I wince at his acting — he is pretty bad in the helicopter approaching the attack on Piz Gloria.
 He has an unfortunate moment in the scene with M after Blofeld has captured Tracy.
 Not bad for someone who wasn't an actor.